omerfuyar/Code-Romeo/README.md

 ### `Ninja` for the build system generator

 ### `Clang` for the preferred compiler

+* You can select your compiler as you want but I am using clang and it works best for this project.
+I don't even test other compilers.

 ### `OpenGL and GLAD` for OpenGL rendering (included in the project)